paulspringett/good-shepherd/README.md

 To run the code in an emulator you'll need to compile the BASIC into a TAP file.

-I've included the `bas2tap` utility for doing this.
-I've already compgiled the C code into a binary for Mac OS X. There's also a Windows EXE version.
+I've included the `bas2tap` (Copyright M. van der Heide) utility for doing this.
+I've already compiled the C code into a binary for Mac OS X. There's also a Windows EXE version.
 If you're on another version Mac OS X or Linux you may need to compile your own version.

 To compile